semagrow/kobe/docs/extend/add_federator.md

 * A docker image that starts the federation engine and exposes its SPARQL endpoint.

-The environment variables are initialized by the Kobe operator according to the specification of the benchmark to be executed.
+The environment variables are initialized by the KOBE operator according to the specification of the benchmark to be executed.

 As an example, we present the images for two federation engines (namely fedx and